verdude/search/README.md

-Run the `convert.sh` script to convert a csv file to json.
+- Export the csv file from google docs
-Then run: `node find-person.js <child name>`
+- Run the `convert.sh` script to convert the csv file to json
-The JS script expects there to be a file named data.json in it.
+- Then run: `node find-person.js <child name>` (The JS script expects there to be a file named data.json in it)